 Running-specific studies on the benefit of resistance training for injury prevention are hard to find, but a meta study published in the BMJ in 2013 looked at sports generally and concluded that “strength training reduced sports injuries to less than one third and overuse injuries could be almost halved”.

-Age is also a factor in injury risk, particularly as bone mineral density naturally decreases as we pass 35 years, increasing the risk of fractures.
+Age is also a factor in injury risk, particularly as bone mineral density naturally decreases after 35 years, increasing the risk of fractures.
 The good news is that weight training has been shown to help reverse the decline in bone mineral density due to the increased stress placed on our skeletal structure.
 Maximum benefits are achieved by moving joints through full ranges of motion under resistance (which will also help defer age-related mobility issues and reduce the incidence of osteoarthritis).

 If you don’t think pain or injury prevention is important for you, ask yourself the following questions: